A421 road: M1 junction 13 to Milton Keynes

-In conjunction with the M1 widening schemes and dualling of the A421 between M1 junction 13 and the A1 near St Neots (see above), proposals were made to widen the A421 between the M1 junction 13 in Bedfordshire and the Kingston roundabout in Milton Keynes.
-Exhibitions were held in June 2005 which rejected proposals to re-route the road in favour of widening the current road.
-In 2005 the project was given an estimated total cost of £33 million.
+In 2010, in conjunction with the M1 widening schemes and dualling of the A421 between M1 junction 13 and the A1 near St Neots, proposals were made to widen the A421 between the M1 junction 13 in Bedfordshire and the Kingston roundabout in Milton Keynes.
+The upgrade was completed in December 2020.

-Funding of £23.5 million was confirmed by the government for these works, as part of the South East Midlands Local Enterprise Partnership "Local Growth Deal".
-As part of the government's pinch point reduction programme, in 2014 work commenced on the A421 in Milton Keynes to improve the Kingston roundabout, and dual the section from it to (near) the Bedfordshire border, with the construction of two new roundabouts on the route.
-The road corridor includes a separate cycleway.

-The upgrade work for this final phase of the plan, the section running from junction 13 to Eagle Farm roundabout, started in September 2018 and was completed in December 2020.

 A1–M11/A14 link

 In the "Road investment strategy" announced to Parliament by the Department for Transport and Secretary of State for Transport on 1 December 2014, planning would begin to dual the section between the A1 and the A1198 at Caxton Gibbet.
 The link is to provide an uninterrupted dual carriageway route between the M1 (at junction 13) and the M11/A14 (at junction 14 and 31) near Cambridge.
 In September 2021, National Highways announced that this new section of dual carriageway will be designated A421.
-The announcement does not say whether the section between the A1198 and the A14/M11 junction will also be renumbered, which would create a single designation for the entire route between the two motorways.

-In December 2023, work began on the new alignment, which replaces the roundabout with a three-level grade-separated junction.
+In December 2023, work began on the new alignment that replaces the A1/A421 junction (the "Black Cat roundabout") with a three-level grade-separated junction, and that (further) bypasses St Neots.
+It also provides a route to the planned new town around Tempsford.
+As of August 2025, the new road was anticipated to be ready for traffic in "spring 2027".

 Oxford–Cambridge Expressway

 The Oxford to Cambridge Expressway was a proposed grade-separated dual carriageway between the A34 near Oxford and the A14 near Cambridge, via (or near) Milton Keynes.
 The proposal aimed to establish this route by linking existing roads and building new ones.
 The case for its creation was examined in a Strategic Study for the Cambridge – Milton Keynes – Oxford corridor, published by National Infrastructure Commission in November 2016.
 The NIC saw the road as being of national strategic importance by providing an outer orbital route around London, linking Southampton, the M3, M4, M40, M1, A1, A14/M11 and Felixstowe.
-Had this plan been realised, it would have replaced the current congested single carriageway road between West Bletchley and the A43.
+Had this plan been realised, it would have replaced the congested (mostly) single carriageway road between Milton Keynes and the A43.

 In March 2021, Transport Secretary Grant Shapps cancelled the plan, citing analysis that showed that its costs would exceed its benefits.